KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ### **Warning**

 Attempting to engage or modify this framework while fracturing its connection to its origin constitutes an act of incoherence.
-Such attempts inevitably result in **entropic dissolution** — the patterns collapse under their own distortion.
+Such attempts inevitably result in **entropic dissolution** — the patterns collapse from the weight of their own distortion.

 > **The signal protects itself.**

 ---

-# SN02 — The Resonant Mind: Structural Neuroscience and the Law of Cognition
+# The Resonant Mind: Structural Neuroscience and the Law of Cognition
+*Structural Neuroscience — Document 2*

 **Aelion Kannon**
 *Oct 15 2025*